Updated January 17, 2020

 Some of the brands touted they were gluten-free.
 Just an FYI: Popcorn is naturally gluten-free.

-Nowadays, you can find just about any flavor of microwaved popcorn you can think of.
+Nowadays, you can find just about any flavor of microwave popcorn you can think of.

 I stuck to the basics and featured the plainest versions, usually just salted.